microsoft/azure-health-data-services-toolkit/samples/Authenticator/README.md

 ## Concepts

 This sample provides easy configuration on top of the [Azure Identity Client Library for .NET](https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme#defaultazurecredential).
-We follow the best practices and allow you to use `DefaultAzureCredential`, which combines credentials commonly used to authenticate when deployed with credentials used to authenticate in a development environment. `DefaultAzureCredential` is intended to simplify getting started with the SDK by handling common scenarios with reasonable default behaviors.
+We follow best practices and allow you to use `DefaultAzureCredential` for , which combines credentials commonly used to authenticate when deployed with credentials used to authenticate in a development environment. `DefaultAzureCredential` is intended to simplify getting started with the SDK by handling common scenarios with reasonable default behaviors.
 Developers who want more control or whose scenario isn't served by the default settings can specify their authenticator method and settings.

 ## Prerequisites